Brian Goldsmith smiling in a sport coat, walking outdoors in a green park blurred in the background.

 I also became a lawyer and launched two tech startups.

 When Trump became president the first time, I decided I couldn’t just observe politics anymore, I had to work to change politics.
 And from Sec.
-Pete Buttigieg to Sen. Catherine Cortez Masto to Rep. Shontel Brown, I helped elect candidates I believe in.
+Pete Buttigieg to Sen. Catherine Cortez Masto to Rep. Shontel Brown, I helped candidates I believe in.

 Now that Trump is president again, and with the enormous challenges we face, I am running to get things done, to make it easier and more affordable to live here, and to improve our public services.